feng-yufei/NS-NLI/README.md

 # NS-NLI

-Uploading files after PhD dissertation.
+# Neuro-Symbolic Natural Logic with Introspective Revision for Natural Language Inference (TACL 2022)
-If urgently needed, contact Yufei @ feng.yufei@queensu.ca
+If help on the code is needed, contact Yufei @ feng.yufei@queensu.ca

 # All required pre-processed data